 The Administration is proposing to eliminate the use of a key tool that PBMs use to drive savings for consumers and patients - rebates from drug manufacturers to PBMs in the Medicare Part D and Medicaid managed care programs.

-Unfortunately, the proposal advanced by the Administration will not lead to lower prices or consumer savings, but instead may undermine the Medicare Part D program at a significant cost to taxpayers and risks substantially increasing premiums for Medicare beneficiaries.
+Unfortunately, the proposal being considered by the Administration will not lead to lower prescription drug costs but would substantially increase premiums for Medicare beneficiaries.

 PBMs negotiate rebates with drug manufacturers to keep prescription drugs accessible and affordable for consumers, patients and plan sponsors.
-The savings that PBMs negotiate from drug manufacturers are passed on to plan sponsors to lower enrollee premiums, reduce the amount consumers pay at the pharmacy counter, and enhance benefits.
+The savings that PBMs negotiate from drug manufacturers are passed on to plan sponsors to lower Medicare Part D premiums, reduce the amount consumers pay at the pharmacy counter, and enhance benefits.